 Bad project managers create project cultures filled with stress, confusion, and little progress.
 Unfortunately, many of these individuals are not aware of their behaviors.

-Let's run through a list of eight things that all bad project managers have in common.
-And let's talk about things to do to remedy these behaviors.
+Let's run through a list of eight behaviors that all bad project managers have in common.
+Furthermore, let's talk about how to remedy these behaviors.

 Some project managers keep their team members in meeting prison, and often, the meetings are things that could have been handled in other ways.
 This behavior leads to frustrated team members who are busy trying to get their project work completed.

 Things to do: Eliminate recurring meetings when possible.
 Eliminate status meetings - gather status information and share through status reports.
 Always ask yourself: Is there another way to handle something that does not involve a lengthy meeting?
 A quick conference call.
 An email.
 Instant messenger.
 A quick stand-up meeting.

 Project managers are notorious for truckloads of documentation (that no one reads).

 Things to do: Document things succinctly.
 If there is a legitimate reason for a long document, provide a summary that allows people to quickly digest the most important points.

 When there is a lack of trust, teams slow to a grinding halt.

 Things to do: In his book, The Speed of Trust, Steven Covey says that trust is created through two things: 1) good motives, and 2) delivering on what you've promised.
 If you have good motives but fail to deliver, people will lose trust in you.
 Additionally, if you deliver but have bad motives, team members and stakeholders will not trust you.
 Therefore, make sure your motives are right; then do what you say!